aureamunoz/hello-world-fwless/README.md

 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/provider/kind/deploy.yaml
 ```

-The environment is now ready to deploy our application using `Dekorate`.
+The environment is now ready.
+We can generate kubernetes manifests using `Dekorate` and proceed to deploy them.

 Let's begin!